mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-7-intro-to-authentication-and-auth.md

 ## Register Coding Events API Application
 1. in the search bar, search for `<yourname>0921` and select the B2C tenant that pops up.
+2. Click the blue `Open B2C Tenant` link
-2. Click `Azure AD B2C Settings` at the bottom
+   * It can be found under `Azure AD B2C Settings` at the bottom of the page
 3. On left side, click `App registrations`.
 4. Click on `New registration`
 5. fill out form information as follows: